Channel i (Singaporean TV channel): Failures and retools

-On 26 April 2001, SPH MediaWorks received a nationwide free-to-air television service licence from the Singapore Broadcasting Authority, allowing them to start broadcasting two channels, Channel U, a Chinese language channel, and TVWorks, an English channel.
-The channel was set to broadcast TV Land The Musical (named after a roadshow event SPH MediaWorks held on 29 April) on launch night.
-On 20 May 2001, TVWorks was launched.
 The first night on air was seen with dismal ratings, the channel opened with Godzilla peaking in at 4.7%, whereas TV Land (which cost $1 million to produce) received much lower ratings of 1.6%.
 By contrast, competing Channel 5 always stayed above 10%, peaking at 18% on TVWorks' launch night.
+On 21 May, regular telecasts began with a 4pm-2am schedule and two news bulletins at 7:30pm and 10:30pm.
 The initial format of delivering a large amount of Singaporean content didn't draw in any viewers, and it changed tactics, giving more slots for foreign content.
 The changes caused criticism from a female viewer, who thought the revised programming was too male-skewing.
-In June, The Big Buffet cut its length.
-The highest ratings so far came on the first match of the Manchester United tour of Singapore in July, with 322,450 viewers tuning in.
+Goodness Gracious Me was not well-seen by the Indian community, with complaints being made because of the sitcom's treatment of the Taj Mahal and how actress Meera Syal touched Nina Wadia's buttcheeks.
+The Singapore Broadcasting Authority as of 3 June did not receive any formal complaints regarding the series; the channel would thus continue airing it.